-The Company reflects a tax benefit on its consolidated statement of operations and comprehensive income (loss) in 2021 and 2020 of \$113,415 and \$134,728, respectively.
+The Company reflects a tax benefit on its consolidated statement of operations and comprehensive income (loss) in 2022 and 2021 of \$54,977 and \$113,415, respectively.
 These amounts are research and development tax credits and are not considered income tax.

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was enacted in response to the COVID-19 pandemic.
 The CARES Act, among other things, permits NOL carryovers and carrybacks to offset 100% of taxable income for taxable years beginning before 2021.
 In addition, the CARES Act allows NOLs incurred in 2018, 2019, and 2020 to be carried back to each of the five preceding taxable years to generate a refund of previously paid income taxes.
-The Company is currently evaluating the impact of the CARES Act, but due to sustained losses, the NOL carryback provision of the CARES Act would not yield a benefit to us.